-As Remodelista's resident paint palette expert, I've spent a lot of time in the last few months researching paints.
-If you're like me, you might be a bit confused about Volatile Organic Compounds (or VOCs) in paint.
-To get a handle on the issue, I decided to turn to the experts for help decoding all the information that's floating out there.
-Here's our report on what you need to know about VOCs in paint:
+As Remodelista’s resident paint palette expert, I’ve spent a lot of time in the past year researching paints.
+If you’re like me, you might be a bit confused about volatile organic compounds (VOCs) in paint.
+To get a handle on the issue, I decided to turn to the experts for help decoding all the information that’s floating out there.
+Here’s our report on what you need to know about VOCs in paint.

 Above: I have a lot of extra paint lying around from Remodelista posts on recommended Paint Colors.

 What are Volatile Organic Compounds, and why are they in paint?

 VOCs are carbon-containing chemicals that are labeled “volatile” because they evaporate easily at room temperature, thereby entering the air we breathe.
 To learn more, I called up Dr. Steven Fedder, a senior lecturer in chemistry at Santa Clara University in Santa Clara, California (he’s the professor who instilled in me a lifelong interest in environmental chemistry).
 According to Fedder, VOCs can be naturally produced by plant and animal processes or manufactured by humans.
 Some of the better known VOCs are benzene (in cigarette smoke), formaldehyde (in building materials), and toluene, xylene, acetone, methylethyl ketone, and ethyl acetate (in paint).